Updated: October 16, 2020 at 9:06AM

 The University’s efforts to minimize COVID-19 infections and safeguard the health of the entire Notre Dame community depend on a package of measures and protocols.
 One important element of that package is to curtail travel to and from campus as much as possible, in order to lessen the introduction of new sources of infection.
-This is the primary reason for the significant adjustment to our academic calendar, with the Fall semester now beginning with classes on August 10 and running straight through the completion of final exams by November 24.
-This is also the reason for this policy, which strictly limits travel during the Fall semester.
+This is the primary reason for the significant adjustment to our academic calendar.
+This is also the reason for this policy, which strictly limits travel.

 Approval will be based upon: (1) an assessment of the need for the requested travel during the semester instead of at some later time; (2) the immediate importance of the requested travel to the University’s core mission of teaching and research; and (3) the potential long-term consequences to the University of not undertaking the requested travel during the semester.
 All approved travel must be booked through TravelND or Anthony Travel.
 The University will not pay for, or reimburse expenses for, University-related travel that does not comply with these procedures.